-- (i) In writing by the legal representative of the complainant or consumer on a written consent form provided by the SLTCO, or through the use of auxiliary aids and services; - (ii) Verbally, by the legal representative of the complainant or consumer, when receiving written consent from the appropriate person is not practicable.
-Verbal consent shall be documented in the case record. - (b) When there is no legal representative, when the legal representative is unknown to the representative or the provider, when the legal representative cannot be reached within three business days after the date upon which a complaint was received, or when the estate of a deceased consumer has no legal representative, consent may be given by the sponsor the representative determines the consumer would have chosen.
-If there is no sponsor, the representative may proceed with the approval of the SLTCO. - (3) In the event that the legal representative or the sponsor refuses to authorize an investigation and the representative has reasonable cause to believe the legal representative or the sponsor is not acting in the best interest of the consumer, the representative may proceed with the investigation if approved by the SLTCO.
+- (i) In writing by the legal representative of the complainant or consumer on a written consent form provided by the SLTCO, or through the use of auxiliary aids and services. - (ii) Verbally, by the legal representative of the complainant or consumer, when receiving written consent from the appropriate person is not practicable.
+Representatives shall indicate verbal consent in the case record. - (b) When there is no legal representative, when the legal representative is unknown to the representative or the provider, when the legal representative cannot be reached within three business days after the date upon which a complaint was received, or when the estate of a deceased consumer has no legal representative, consent may be given by the sponsor the representative determines the consumer would have chosen.
+If there is no sponsor, the representative may proceed with the approval of the SLTCO. - (3) If the legal representative or sponsor refuses to authorize an investigation and the representative has reasonable cause to believe the legal representative or sponsor is not acting in the best interest of the consumer, the representative may proceed with the investigation if approved by the SLTCO.